-- The "air monitoring results" chart shows Dichloroethylene (DCE) monitoring results, showing a decrease in DCE concentrations since March 1, 2019.
+- The "air monitoring results" chart shows Dichloroethylene (DCE) monitoring results.
 DCE is the primary compound used in FluoSolv, the alternative solvent the facility has been using under the settlement agreement.

 - The "emissions compliance graph" shows the cumulative emissions of volatile organic compounds (blue line), including DCE, and compares it to the annual limit of Total VOCs allowed from the facility (green line).
 Water Gremlin is prohibited from emitting more than 90 tons of Total VOCs over the course of a rolling one-year period.